 This agreement does not affect, limit, or control the authority of Town boards, commissions, and departments to carry out their respective powers and duties to decide upon and to issue, or deny, applicable licenses, permits and other approvals under the statutes and regulations of the Commonwealth, the General and Zoning Bylaws of the Town, or applicable regulations of those boards, commissions, and departments or to enforce said statutes, bylaws and regulations.
 The Town, by entering into this Agreement, is not hereby required or obligated to issue such licenses, permits and approvals as may be necessary for the Facility to operate in the Town, or to refrain from enforcement action against the Company and/or the Facility for violation of the terms of said permits and approvals or said statutes, bylaws, and regulations.

+Traffic Management

+The Company shall at its own expense, employ a police detail, if deemed necessary by the Town, to manage traffic at the site.
+In the event that there is traffic queuing at the Facility which cannot be accommodated through existing parking and police detail, the Company shall provide off-site parking and shuttle service to the Facility to alleviate traffic issues.

 Electrical Usage and Renewable Energy Requirements

 The Company shall (a) satisfy all minimum energy efficiency and equipment standards established by the Cannabis Control Commission and meet all applicable environmental laws, regulations, permits, and other applicable approvals; (b) adopt and use best management practices as determined by the Cannabis Control Commission to reduce energy usage and consumption and engage in energy conservation; and (c) ensure that lighting power densities for cultivation spaces does not exceed an average of 36 watts per gross square foot of active and growing canopy.